Pineapple and beach in Zanzibar, Tanzania

 Is it safe to travel in Tanzania?

 That said, you should, of course, take the usual precautions.
-We're talking avoiding isolated areas, like empty stretches of beach.
+We're talking avoiding isolated areas, like empty stretches of beach, for instance.
 If you plan to go strolling along the beachfront, away from security, leave your valuables, money and cellphone in your hotel room.
 To capture the stunning views, bring along a cheap camera.
-That way, if something happens to it, you aren't devastated by the loss.

-Note that in certain areas hawkers can be persistent to the point of making you feel a little harassed.
+Note that in certain areas hawkers can be persistent to the point of making you feel harassed.
 But they don't actually pose any danger.

 Be wary of 'flycatchers'